filipesantoss/quattuor/DESIGN.md

   5. **Accessibility**:

-     * [ ] Add features for colorblind modes or other accessibility options if needed.
+     * [ ] Add features for colorblind modes or other accessibility options.

 * **Non-Functional Requirements**: